CodingBobby/codingbobby.github.io/projects/chaotic-shapes.md

 ---
 layout: post
 title: CodingBobby | Shapes of Chaos
-tags: [artwork, mathematics, differential systems, wallpaper]
+tags: [artwork, mathematics, differential systems, wallpaper, fractals]
 ---
-## Attractors
+## Strange Attractors

 When studying fluid dynamics and heat transfer I learned about chaos and the attractors.
 My first encounter was with the Lorenz attractor, of course (read [this blog post](/blog/beautiful-chaos)).